capensis/canopsis/doc/docs/en/developer_guide/specifications/event.md

   sla             Sent by the sla engine

   statcounterinc  Used to increment a counter in the statistics engine

+  statduration    Used to add a duration in the statistics engine

   topology        Sent by the topology engine